 I am writing in support of the CFTC's Proposed Federal Speculative Position Limits that will reestablish speculative position limits on major energy commodities.

+It totally galls me to see Wall Street greed manipulate fuel prices via sheer speculation and gamble.
+New rules you are proposing will finally put some teeth to this outrageous way of doing business and put the brakes on wild increases in fuel that are simply unfounded by normal consumer demand.

-This rule will provide stability to the marketplace and help prevent future price bubbles.
-The CFTC must quickly approve a strong rule to protect America's struggling economy.
-Wall Street's speculative trading in oil not only hurts the economy, but hurts every American who pays excessive prices at the pump, for groceries, home heating oil and everything related to transportation.
+I urge the CFTC to quickly approve rules to protect America's struggling economy - and my business and livlihood in the commercial airline industry.
+It's killing us!
+My brother works for a major carrier and yet another brother works for GE Engines - so my family, and every American who pays excessive prices at the pump, for groceries, home heating oil and everything related to transportation stand to lose big time!

-Our tax dollars were used to bail out large Wall Street firms when they were on the brink of bankruptcy.
+My tax dollars were used to bail out large Wall Street firms when they were on the brink of bankruptcy.
 It is these same institutions that pushed the price of gasoline well past \$4 per gallon in 2008 by gambling on oil and continue to profit at every American's expense.